-What better way to celebrate this Halloween season than to dress up and partake in the frightful festivities opening up for a limited time around America?
-September and October are the months to feel the change of seasons, making this a great season to take advantage of nature’s beauty and annual spooktacular events all in one vacation.
+What better way to celebrate this Halloween season than to dress up and partake in the frightful festivities around America?
+September and October are the months to feel the change of seasons.
+Fall trips should take advantage of nature’s beauty and annual spooktacular events all in one vacation.

 Across the country, families will find a variety of haunted houses for kids and scares and other organized Halloween ideas and activities, plus activities to suit toddlers and younger kids during this special harvest season.

 Haunted House Chills & Thrills for the Weekend

-Below, each of these feature stories has all of the gruesome (and fun) details about the Halloween and fall festivities in each city.
+Below, each of these regional feature stories has all of the gruesome (and fun) details about local Halloween and fall festivities.
 Since they are also slightly off-the-radar, you’ll avoid huge crowds while still having an entertaining and educational (not to mention affordable) experience that the whole family can enjoy.
 Please note that due to the pandemic and current travel restrictions, schedules and facilities may be limited this season, so doublecheck the websites before visiting.

 Houston, Texas – The city offers a Nightmare on the Bayou tour located right next to the oldest graveyard in town.
 Plus, there are tons of other, tamer haunted experiences at the NASA center, zoo and elsewhere for families.